 More recently, by evaporating pure Eu on STO, we created a 2DEG capped by a functional EuO overlayer which, depending on its thickness, could be tuned to be either paramagnetic (1ML) or ferromagnetic (2ML).
 Additionally, we showed that the method of a redox reaction with a capping layer could be also used to realize a 2DEG with a high density of carriers at the surface of ZnO, a transparent binary oxide seminconductor that is very attractive for applications in optoelectronics.

 This new, simpler and cheaper, fabrication route for two-dimensional electron gases is thus adaptable to numerous oxides, allowing the engineering of functional (e.g. magnetic) interfaces, is scalable to industrial production, and is ideally suited for the realization of electronic devices and for applications that rely on charge or spin injection.

-Results obtained in the framework of the project ELECTROX, financed by the theme “Quantum Matter”of LabEx PALM.
-Principal Investigator: Andres F. Santander-Syro (CSNSM)
+Results obtained in the framework of the project ELECTROX financed by the theme 1 of LabEx PALM and carried out by Andres F. Santander-Syro (CSNSM)